phrasal verbs with "up" and

 stop functioning

-That old Jeep had a tendency to break down just when I
+That old Jeep had a tendency to break down just when I needed it the most.

 Back down